-- 1. Judges will consciously avoid bias of any kind in selecting first, second and third place contestants.
+- 1. Judges will consciously avoid bias of any kind in placing contestants.
 They will not consider any contestant's club, area, division or district affiliation.
 Nor will they consider any contestant's age, sex, race, creed, national origin, profession or political beliefs.
 They will demonstrate the utmost objectivity. - 2.
 Judges will not time the speeches and will not consider the possibility of under-time or overtime when judging a contestant's speech. - 3.
 Judges will support by word and deed the contest rules and judging standards, refraining from public criticism of the contest and revealing scores and ranking only in accordance with official policy.

-© 2011 Toastmasters International.
+© 2012 Toastmasters International.
 All rights reserved.
-Toastmasters International, the Toastmasters International logo, and all other Toastmasters International trademarks and copyrights are the sole property of Toastmasters International and may be used only with permission.
+Toastmasters International logo, and all other Toastmasters International trademarks and copyrights are the sole property of Toastmasters International and may be used only with permission.